-- The identification and use of appropriate external economic data - The operation of the Group's internally developed statistical model; - The approach to selection of economic scenarios representing an upside, downside and severe downside in addition to the Group's base case scenario used for internal planning; and - The review, challenge and approval of the scenarios adopted through the Group's governance process.
+- The identification and use of appropriate external economic data - The operation of the Group's internally developed statistical model; - severe downside in addition to the Group's base case scenario used for internal planning: - The review, challenge and approval of the scenarios adopted through the Group's governance process.

-We found these key controls were designed, implemented and operated effectively, and therefore determined that we could place reliance on these key controls for the purposes of our audit.
+We found these key controls were designed, implemented and operated effectively, and therefore determined that we could place reliance on these key controls for the purposes

 We critically assessed the assumptions adopted in the base case economic scenario and compared this both to our independent view of the economic outlook as well as market consensus, and investigated economic variables outside of our thresholds.
 We assessed the risk of bias in the forecasts, as well as the existence of contrary evidence.
 We considered the political uncertainties that existed at the year-end and how these might impact on the economic scenarios selected by the Group.

-We also independently ran the Group's model and performed testing to evaluate the level of non-linearity reflected in the expected credit loss allowances.
+We also independently ran the Group's model and performed testing to evaluate the level non-linearity reflected in the expected credit loss allowances an unbiased, probability weighted view that appropriately captures the impact of nonlinearity.